AguaClara/Textbook/Fluids_Review/Fluids_Review_Design.rst

 The Energy Equation
 -------------------
 The assumption necessary to use the Bernoulli equation, which is stated above, represents the key difference between the Bernoulli equation and the energy equation for the purpose of this class.
-The energy equation accounts for the (L)oss of energy from both the fluid flowing, :math:`h_L`, and any other energy drain, like the charging of a (T)urbine, :math:`h_T`.
-It also accounts for any energy inputs into the system, :math:`h_P`, which is usually caused by a (P)ump within the control volume.
+The energy equation accounts for the potential addition or loss of fluid energy within the control volume.
+(L)oss of energy is usually due to viscous friction resisting fluid flow, :math:`h_L`, or the charging of a (T)urbine, :math:`h_T`.
+The most common input of fluid energy into a system is usually caused by a (P)ump within the control volume, :math:`h_P`.

 .. math::

     \frac{p_{1}}{\rho g} + z_{1} + \alpha_{1} \frac{\bar v_{1}^2}{2g} + h_P = \frac{p_{2}}{\rho g} + z_{2} + {\alpha_{2}} \frac{\bar v_{2}^2}{2g} + h_T + h_L

 You’ll also notice the :math:`\alpha` term attached to the velocity head.
-This is a correction factor for kinetic energy, and will be neglected in this class.
+This is a correction factor for kinetic energy, and will be neglected in this class; we assume that its value is 1.
 In the Bernoulli equation, the velocity of the streamline of water is considered, :math:`v`.
 The energy equation, however compares control surfaces instead of streamlines, and the velocities across a control surface many not all be the same.
 Hence, :math:`\bar v` is used to represent the average velocity.
 Since AguaClara does not use pumps nor turbines, :math:`h_P = h_T = 0`.
 With these simplifications, the energy equation can be written as follows:

 .. math::

     \frac{p_{1}}{\rho g} + z_{1} + \frac{\bar v_{1}^2}{2g} = \frac{p_{2}}{\rho g} + z_{2} + \frac{\bar v_{2}^2}{2g} + h_L

-**This is the form of the energy equation that you will see over and over again in CEE 4540.** To summarize, the main difference between the Bernoulli equation and the energy equation for the purposes of this class is energy loss.
+**This is the form of the energy equation that you will see over and over again in this book.** To summarize, the main difference between the Bernoulli equation and the energy equation for the purposes of this class is energy loss.
 The energy equation accounts for the fluid’s loss of energy over time while the Bernoulli equation does not.
 So how can the fluid lose energy?